atropos-null/LS/py109/py109_studyguide.md

 #### Raising Exceptions

-You can raise exceptions with the raise statement
+You can raise exceptions with the raise statement.

 ```python